 SUNY Oswego again named a 'Best in Northeast' college

-Robert Franek, senior vice president and publisher of the company, said schools profiled for the list qualified primarily for excellent academics.
+Robert Franek, senior vice president and publisher of the company, said schools profiled for the list qualified “primarily for their excellent academics.”

-The Princeton Review survey asks 143,000 students in total to rate their colleges on several issues—from the accessibility of their professors to the quality of their science lab facilities—and answer questions about themselves, their fellow students and their campus life.
+The Princeton Review survey asks students to rate their colleges on several issues—from the accessibility of their professors to the quality of their science lab facilities—and answer questions about themselves, their fellow students and their campus life.

-The Princeton Review also scores schools on its four “Best Colleges: Region by Region” lists in six categories: academics, admissions selectivity, financial aid, fire safety, quality of life and green.
+The Princeton Review also scores schools on the “Best Colleges: Region by Region” lists on six categories: academics, admissions selectivity, financial aid, fire safety, quality of life and green.
 The company surveys administrators of each school to obtain data for the ratings.

 SUNY Oswego enrolls about 8,000 students in its College of Liberal Arts and Sciences, School of Education, School of Business and School of Communication, Media and the Arts.
 The college offers more than 110 programs of study, as well as graduate degree and certificate programs.